Generic Name and Formulations:

 Significant respiratory depression.
 Acute or severe bronchial asthma in an unmonitored setting or in the absence of resuscitative equipment.
 Known or suspected paralytic ileus.

+Potentiated by alcohol (potentially fatal overdose): not recommended.
 During or within 14 days of MAOIs: not recommended.
-Potentiated by alcohol (potentially fatal overdose).
-CNS depression with other CNS depressants (eg, sedatives, hypnotics, general anesthetics, antiemetics, phenothiazines, tranquilizers; reduce initial dose of either).
-Avoid muscle relaxants.
+Avoid mixed agonist/antagonist opioids (eg, butorphanol, nalbuphine, pentazocine) or partial agonist (eg, buprenorphine); may reduce effects and precipitate withdrawal symptoms.
+Increased risk of respiratory depression with other CNS depressants (eg, sedatives, hypnotics, anxiolytics, neuroleptics, general anesthetics, phenothiazines, tranquilizers, other opioids; reduce initial dose of either).
+Monitor for respiratory depression with muscle relaxants.
 Antagonizes diuretics.
-Possible withdrawal symptoms with mixed agonist/antagonist opioids; avoid.
-Paralytic ileus with anticholinergics.
-May be potentiated by PGP inhibitors (eg, quinidine).
+Paralytic ileus with anticholinergics; monitor.
+May be potentiated by P-gp inhibitors (eg, quinidine).
 Potentiated by cimetidine; monitor.
+May increase serum amylase.

 20mg, 30mg, 50mg, 60mg, 80mg, 100mg (YES); 10mg, 40mg, 70mg, 130mg, 150mg, 200mg (NO)